kidozen/kido-xamarin/README.md

 ##
 Minimum requirements for using the KidoZen SDK for Xamarin are:

-- Xamarin Studio 4.0.12 (build 3)

-- Visual Studio 2012 with Xamarin Studio Add-ond
+- Xamarin Studio 5.4
+- Android SDK Version 17 or above

+##    Whats new?
+##    Passive authentication support.

 ##    About the Unit Tests
 ##